nedjmlaib/BCI-Project/README.md

 # Background Information

-BCI division of Sheffield Bionics, a student-led society at the University of Sheffield.
+Main repo for the BCI division of Sheffield Bionics, a student-led society at the University of Sheffield.
 There are 3 main teams, namely Machine Learning, Signal Processing, and Data Collection, who are each responsible for a different step in the BCI-creation pipeline.

 For 2024/25, we plan to develop a BCI that will allow individuals with motor impairments to play Atari Pong using only thoughts.
 Planning to implement an Attention-based LSTM model in PyTorch to detect thought patterns from an Ultracortex Mk.
 IV headset's EEG signals, supported by signal processing with SciPy and PostgreSQL for EEG data storage, with a target accuracy of 75-85%.